Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 How brain integration helps learners:

-• Builds smoother left-right brain communication for learning
+• It builds smoother left-right brain communication for learning

 Children with dyslexia, dysgraphia, ADHD, and high-functioning autism often benefit greatly from this type of movement-based cognitive training.